 • You’ll need to use green or brown lentils.
 Red lentils won’t hold their shape in a dish like this and will produce a mushy result.
 Green or brown can be used pretty much interchangeably.

 • Make sure your curry powder is fresh.
 It should smell fragrant.
-If the curry powder has long its fragrance, it’s likely lost it’s flavor, too.
+If the curry powder has lost its fragrance, it’s likely lost its flavor too.

 How to Store Leftovers